• Skip to primary navigation

 Out in the wild, invasive species steal resources from the ecosystem.
 It’s a non-native fish that wipes out the frog population.
 Or that gnarly weed that steals away water and sunlight from native plants.

-For your business, invasive species are your products that steals away time and energy and giving very little in return.
+For your business, invasive species are your products that steal away time and energy and give very little in return.
 Right now as you read this, you already know one in your own company.
 Managing the product demands too much attention in meetings.
 The product demands too much money.
 The product demands too much time from top leaders.

 2. Strengthen the Connections